MelonKony/millmint/content/factbook/society/state/oceans-community.md

 The role of the council is to draw islander and oceangoing nations closer together, promote independence from larger powers, establish and protect democratic systems, and provide investment and humanitarian aid to underdeveloped members.
 The Council of Oceans historically offers a pathway to full membership in the Commonwealth of Oceans.

-The Council of Oceans also maintains a number of other international organisations dedicated to specialised roles.
+The Community of Oceans also maintains a number of other international organisations dedicated to specialised roles.

 {{<hint panel>}}
 **Community of Oceans**